PROVIDING EVICTION SERVICES TO HUDSON VALLEY LANDLORDS

 For more than 20 years, clients have trusted the law office of Glenn R. Bruno, Esq., to handle their important legal issues.
 I provide landlords with skilled eviction services, helping them make sure they are on solid legal ground as they take care of their business needs in nonpayment and holdover cases.

 Make sure your eviction is handled within the statutory limits while protecting your interests.
-Contact me by calling 845-454-2385 to schedule a free in-office or telephone consultation.
+Contact me by calling 845-454-2385 to schedule an in-office or telephone consultation.
 My office is conveniently located across from the Dutchess County Courthouse.

 EVICTION SERVICES BY AN EXPERIENCED ATTORNEY